-- 4.1.
+4.1.
 We promote quality first teaching through our Contagious and Courageous Curriculum and the inclusion of children with SEND both inside the classroom and during extra-curricular activities and trips.
-Our staff to have high expectations of all pupils and teachers plan ways to remove barriers to learning by reasonable adjustments and differentiation to support those pupils who need more guidance in order to access learning. - 4.2.
+Our staff to have high expectations of all pupils and teachers plan ways to remove barriers to learning by reasonable adjustments and differentiation to support those pupils who need more guidance in order to access learning.

+- 4.2.
 Teaching staff are given training on strategies to use in the classroom that enable all pupils to thrive and also for those who have specific needs. - 4.3.
 Risk assessments are carried out for offsite visits (where necessary) and school will put in place procedures to enable all pupils to participate. - 4.4.
 Emotional and social development is supported on a personalised basis and through a strong school ethos driven by our BIRDS Values and HOH.
-Some pupils require more targeted support e.g. through social skills groups, Primary Pupil Referral Unit, CAMHs or BIP. - 4.5.
+Some pupils require more targeted support e.g. through social skills groups, Primary Pupil Referral Unit, CAMHs or PIP. - 4.5.
 All children, including those with SEND, are expected to participate fully in all learning opportunities and classroom routines.
 Staff recognise that children with SEND may require additional support or adaptations to do so successfully. - 4.6.
 Children are expected to be active in the learning process and partner work is one of the core elements that we use to ensure that all children are engaged and trying out or sharing ideas. - 4.7.
 Children in EYFS and KS1 take part in Read, Write Inc. lessons every day.
 This was extended to lower KS2 in 2021/2022 in direct response to the impact of COVID19 and to ensure any gaps in children's understanding are filled.
-This will continue for pupils who require it throughout 2022/2023. - 4.8.
-Maths teaching is enhanced through the use of several resources including Maths Makes Sense, Busy Ants and Abacus.
+This will continue for pupils who require it throughout 2023/2024. - 4.8.
+Maths teaching follows the White Rose Maths resource and is enhanced, where needed, through the use of several other maths resources, e.g. Busy Ants and Test Base. - 4.9.

-- 4.9.
 Our Contagious and Courageous Curriculum is influenced by the Maestro units.
 Every year group has a new Field of Study (FOS) each term which aims to 'Hook' children in, 'Harness' their skills, 'Deepen' understanding and 'Demonstrate' what they know.
 Each new FOS begins with a Wow Starter, has a trip or experience that enhances the learning journey and finishes with a Fabulous Finale so that children to demonstrate all that they have learned. - 4.10.
 Our English curriculum uses quality texts, which may also complement and deepen the understanding of each Field of Study, these are selected to inspire children's speaking and listening, reading and writing.
+Daily reading lessons expose children to a wider range of texts and develop their understanding of vocabulary and comprehension of text.
 Staff are encouraged, and the majority do, read widely across children's literature. - 4.11.
-We have a number of 'expert' teachers within our wider curriculum team to ensure that our children get access to the best possible learning opportunities in ICT, PE and Foreign Languages.
+We have specialist teachers within our wider curriculum team to ensure that our children get access to the best possible learning opportunities in PE and Foreign Languages.